 Dallas’ second Alamo (which made its debut at the Texas Centennial in 1936) no longer had its primo location at the entrance to Fair Park, but it at least had a bit of room to breathe.
 As with the first replica, an architect was sent to San Antonio to bring back exact measurements — this time it was the incomparable George Dahl (if you’re not familiar with his work, you need to look him up).
 And this time, San Antonio and the Daughters of the Republic of Texas were not happy at ALL: there was a sternly worded petition from San Antonio to the governor and threats to legally force a halt to the construction.
 Guess they got over it.
 Again.

-And here we have a photo of the last days of the presence of an Alamo in Dallas — its razing, in August of 1951, after years of neglect.
+But eventually, the Alamo fell.
+It was razed in August of 1951, after years of neglect.
 Stalwart Texas demolition workers must have blanched a bit at being informed that their job was to destroy the very symbol of Texas heroism and independence.

 Top postcard from a page on the Watermelon Kid’s great Dallas history site, here.

 Photo of the “brand new” Alamo in 1936 from the Ryerson & Burnham Archives, Art Institute of Chicago, here.

 Copyright © 2014 Paula Bosse.
 All Rights Reserved.